 Respilon® Annual report on CSR activities for 2019

-The Year 2018 was for the CSR acitivities of our company premiere.
-We tried the some of pilot projects. we built the first partnerships and we tried to find out, how to help people, which needs help through the nano fibers.
+The year 2018 was was the very first for our CSR activities.
+We tried our hand at a few pilot projects, we built our first partnerships and tried to find out how to help people through nanofibers, who need it the most.

-We have entered to the year 2019 with assurance, that our help is needed and can change and improve the living conditions.
+We have entered 2019 with assurance that our help is needed and that it can change people’s living conditions for the better.

-We continued the original collaborations, opened a number of new ones and met a lot of brave people, whose destinies would be published in several books.
+We followed up on the original cooperations, initiated a number of new ones and met a lot of brave people whose life stories could be turned into several books.

 Respilon® Annual report on CSR activities for 2018

-Nano fibers was born at the beginnin od the 21st century at Czech universities and soon became an effective weapon in the fight against three increasingly common dangers od today´s world - airborne diseases, air pollution and allergens.
+The modern and widely adopted method for the production of nanofibers was born at the beginning of 21st century at Czech universities and soon became an effective weapon in the fight against three increasingly common dangers of today ́s world – airborne diseases, air pollution and allergens.

-RESPILON® from the beginning, not only sold the protective nano fibers products, but also supports people who have to defend their health most intesively in various ways; the sick, pregnant, women, childre or the elderly.
+From its beginning RESPILON® not only sells its protective nanofibre products, but also supports people who have to, in various ways, protect their health the most – the sick, pregnant women, children or the elderly.

 SPOLU NA DRAKA